catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/hi/development-view/service-bindings.md

 ### OVERVIEW

-For general information about service bindings, have a look at the [generalized Service Bindings section](../../../development-view/service-bindings) and the [Agents KIT](../../../../knowledge-agents/operation-view/provider).
+For general information about service bindings, have a look at the [generalized Service Bindings section](../../../development-view/service-bindings) and the [Agents KIT's Operation View](../../../../knowledge-agents/operation-view/provider).
 In the current section, only a dedicated example is shown.

 ### SERVICE MAPPING CONFIGURATION (FULL EXAMPLE)